 04 NCAC 06C .0311 FIDELITY AND SURETY BONDS AND INSURANCE COVERAGE

-(a) The Board of Directors of a Credit Union shall purchase a blanket fidelity bond as required by G.S.
+(a) The board of directors of a credit union shall purchase a blanket fidelity bond as required by G.S.
 54-109.44(2).
-Fidelity bonds shall provide coverage for the fraud and dishonesty of all employees, directors, officials, and supervisory and credit committee members.

 (c) No form of surety bond shall be used except as is approved by the Administrator as set forth in G.S.
 54-109.11(5).
-The approved bond forms shall be Credit Union Blanket Bond 500 Bond Series, plus faithful performance rider, Credit Union Blanket Bond, Standard Form No. 23 of the Surety Association of America, or an equivalent approved Bond Form including a faithful performance rider on a current listing on the Credit Union Division website (www.nccud.org).
-These bond forms shall be considered the minimum coverages required for the purpose of this section.
+The approved bond forms shall be Credit Union Blanket Bond 500 Bond Series, plus faithful performance rider, Credit Union Blanket Bond, Standard Form No. 23 of the Surety Association of America, or an equivalent approved Bond Form including a faithful performance rider on a current listing, including any subsequent amendments to the bond forms.
+The approved bond forms are incorporated by reference and may be found at no cost on the Credit Union Division website (www.nccud.org).
+These bond forms shall be considered the minimum coverages required for the purpose of this Rule.
 The approved bond forms in this Paragraph provide faithful performance coverage for all employees and officials.
-Other forms, or changes in the amount of bond coverage, shall be approved by the Administrator based upon the applicable rules and laws.
+Other forms, or changes in the amount of bond coverage, shall be approved by the Administrator as set forth in G.S.
+54-109.11(5).

 (d) Maximum deductible limits may be applied to the required coverage contained in 500 Bond Series, and Standard Form No. 23, as specified in this Paragraph: